Great Directors: Contemporary Middle-Eastern Cinema

 |Dates:||Feb 26, Mar 11, 25; Apr 8, 22; May 6, 2020|

-Registration is limited to 12.
-To get on the waiting list e-mail Facilitator
+To register or get on the waiting list e-mail Facilitator

 Participants must indicate whether or not they will be attending each session and those on the waiting list will be contacted whenever space is available.